 The date of course is the date.
 This helps with days of the week, months of the year, and numbers.

-The message is where we let the kids know what’s happening each day.
+The message is that we let the kids know what’s happening each day.
 I write the message part in two ways: one is straightforward and clear.
 The other one provides a bit of mystery and excitement.
 This helps excite us for the day and keeps us interested in what might be happening.
-It also provides lots of opportunity for prediction which is great for engagement.
-For example: during our arctic animal research project, I wrote: “Today we we will eat a polar bear!”
-Of course it was ice cream but it made for great fun all day as the kids were grossed out by the polar bear and wanted to know where it was hiding!
-Once we learn several sight words, the students can start reading the message on their own, especially with scaffolding.
-As the year goes on the goal is to have them reading the message independently.
+It also provides lots of opportunities for prediction which is great for engagement.
+For example: during our arctic animal research project, I wrote: “Today we will eat a polar bear!”
+Of course, it was ice cream but it made for great fun all day as the kids were grossed out by the polar bear and wanted to know where it was hiding!
+Once we learn several sight words and sounds, the students can start reading the message on their own, especially with scaffolding.
+As the year goes on the goal is to have them read the message independently.

 The closing is always the same: Love, Mr. Greg